 In this section you give a brief background to the context of your project.
 Think about questions like, "why is my research important?", "for whom is my research output relevant", etc. Then you should briefly explain what is already known in the field from previous studies (thereby correctly citing these studies), followed by what is still unknown, i.e., the research gaps.
-Then you can briefly explain, how you will address these gaps, e.g., by mentioning the approach and methods (do not go into details here, the details follow in the "Detailed Work Plan" in section 5 of the official ETH template).
+Then you can briefly explain, how you will address these gaps, e.g., by mentioning the approach and methods (do not go into details here, the details follow in the "Work Plan" section).